RELIANCE-EOSC/rohub-portal-documentation/docs/Integrated  Services in ROHub/Checklist-Integration.md

 * Optionally, the RO may have authors defined for credits
 * Optionally, the RO may have contributors defined for credits
 * Optionally, the RO may have geolocation associated

+Additionally for some specific types of ROs (e.g. Bibliographic centric RO, Data-centric RO, Executable RO) there are few more additional check paramets listed as below:

+* Bibliographic-centric RO:
+** If in the RO there is at least a resource in “biblio” folder